 Phase III: end of life; in this phase, retirees spend more due to long-term care and health care related expenses.
 This phase lasts for 1-5 years typically, although if there is a mental related condition like Alzheimer’s disease, it can last longer.

-Think of the spending in these three phases like a crooked smile.
+Think of the spending in these three phases like a smile.
 Up on both ends with a dip in the middle.
+Plan your spending accordingly and you’ll end with a smile too.